haydenth/style-guides/PYTHON.md

 output_list = [i ** 2 for i in range(0, 10)
 ```

-If you're not familiar with list comprhensions please [read the python documentation](https://www.pythonforbeginners.com/basics/list-comprehensions-in-python)
+If you're not familiar with list comprhensions please [read the python documentation](https://www.pythonforbeginners.com/basics/list-comprehensions-in-python).
+Using list comprhensions properly makes the code dramatically more readable and maintainable.